finos/perspective/docs/md/python.md

 - Naive `pandas.Timestamp` objects are _always_ treated as UTC times, and will be converted to local time when output to the user.
-- Aware `pandas.Timestamp` objects use the timezone specified in `tzinfo`.
+- Aware `pandas.Timestamp` objects use the time zone specified in `tzinfo`.
 Use `tz_localize` or `tz_convert` to provide the `Timestamp` with a time zone.

 ### Callbacks and Events